Kenya Safari & Swimming 2026: Masai Mara, Lodges & Diani Beach

 How much does a 2-week trip to Kenya cost?

-A complete trip including safari and beach costs from per person approximately €800 (budget version) until €2,500-4,000 (Comfort/Luxury), Excluding long-haul flights.
-The biggest expenses are the safari (€300-500 for a 3-day budget safari, €800-2,000 for a 3-day mid-range/luxury lodge) and the domestic flight from Nairobi to the Masai Mara (approx. $300 return, but saves 6-8 hours of driving).
+A complete trip including safari and beach time costs from around €800 per person (budget option) to €2,500-€4,000 (comfort/luxury), excluding long-haul flights.
+The biggest expenses are the safari (€300-€500 for a 3-day budget trip, €800-€2,000 for a 3-day mid-range/luxury lodge) and the domestic flight from Nairobi to the Masai Mara (approximately US$300 round trip, but saves 6-8 hours of driving).
 All-inclusive resorts on the coast are available from around €80 per person per night.
-You can find a detailed budget breakdown in my Kenya Safari Costs Article.
+You can find a detailed budget breakdown in my Kenya Safari Costs article.
+Kenya Safari Costs Article.

 Which vaccinations are recommended for Kenya?